Gender and sex

 When to use sex and when to use gender

 Sex refers to biological characteristics, such as anatomy and chromosomes.
-Categories include male, female and intersex, which includes Differences of Sex Development (DSD).
-Information about DSD is available on the NHS website.
+Categories include male and female.

 Gender relates to how a person thinks and feels about themselves and how society sees them.
-A person’s gender could be different to the sex they were assigned at birth.
 Gender includes identities such as man, woman and nonbinary.

 Design System